Read the Movember profile on Hello Jack and find out more.

 The global men’s health charity has announced that they will be investing a total of AUD $3.54 million into 11 projects across Australia, Canada, the UK and Ireland, as part of the Movember’s Social Connections Challenge.

-One of those projects is Skill Gen, a multi-generational skill sharing platform being developed by Knot Lab Inc. based in Toronto, Canada.
+One of those projects is Hello Jack, a multi-generational skill sharing platform being developed by Knot Lab Inc. based in Toronto, Canada.
 According to Knot Lab Co-Founder Alexandra Pittiglio, Skill Gen is a place where experienced, skilled, and wise seniors can impart their knowledge on younger Canadians looking for new information.
 It will be a mobile or web based application that will serve as a meeting point between vetted parties in search of a new experience.
 Retired professionals can mentor entry level employees in their field, hobbyists can teach seminars on the basics of woodworking, immigrants can share stories of their journey to Canada with curious historians.

 Co-Founder Frank Petrisano confirms that the purpose of the application goes beyond creating a temporary sense of purpose for isolated seniors, offering an opportunity for valuable life lessons and skills to be learned through the connections made.
 Men are especially ill equipped to ask for help and guidance (at all ages) and facilitating this connection will give both age groups the feeling of inclusion and development that will leave a lasting impact.